oracle/python-oracledb/doc/src/user_guide/troubleshooting.rst

 messages may indicate a reason.

-If the error occurs when creating a connection or connection pool with python-oracledb 2 or earlier, the common cause is that Oracle Database has Native Network Encryption (NNE) enabled.
+If the error occurs when creating a connection or connection pool with python-oracledb 2 or earlier in Thin mode, the common cause is that Oracle Database has Native Network Encryption (NNE) enabled.
+Later versions of python-oracledb give the error :ref:`dpy3001` for this scenario.
 NNE and Oracle Net checksumming are only supported in python-oracledb Thick mode.

+The error has been seen to occur if the database cannot handle the number of connections being opened.

 **Action:** Review if NNE or checksumming are enabled.
 See :ref:`DPY-3001 <dpy3001>` for solutions.

+If connection load is an issue, then reconfigure the database or reduce connection load.
+Review the :ref:`connpoolsize` best practices and keep pool sizes small.
+When multiple python process need to open connection pools, then :ref:`drcp` may be a solution.

 If additional messages indicate a reason, follow their guidance.